noseglasses/papageno/README.md

 Events represent activation or deactivation of inputs.
 Tokens are considered as matching if they match a given series of events.
-It is e.g. necesarry that all inputs that are associted with a chord have been active at the same time for the chord to be matched.
+It is e.g. necessary that all inputs that are associated with a chord have been active at the same time for the chord to be matched.
 Once a token matches, the series of arriving events is scanned for the next match.
-This is done until a whole sequence of tokens, a pattern, matches.
+This is done until a whole sequence of tokens, a pattern matches.

 ## Use of Musical Terminology

-Although the concept is inspired by the word of music ane some basic concepts are more or less the same, there is not necessarily any music involved at all.
+Although the concept is inspired by the word of music and some basic concepts are more or less the same, there is not necessarily any music involved at all.
 However, we consider the use of some musical terms helpful as they already cover basic ideas that do not need to be explained again or that are a good start for abstraction.